cypress-io/cypress-documentation/content/api/commands/session.md

 ### Clearing the page and active session data

-The page is cleared and all active session data across all domains are cleared automatically when `cy.session()` runs.
-This guarantees consistent behavior whether a session is being created or restored.
-It also allows you to switch sessions without first having to explicitly log out.
+The page is cleared and all active session data (cookies, `localStorage`, and `sessionStorage`) across all domains are cleared automatically when `cy.session()` runs.
+This guarantees consistent behavior whether a session is being created or restored and allows you to switch sessions without first having to explicitly log out.

 |                      |              Current page cleared               |           Active session data cleared           |
 | -------------------- | :---------------------------------------------: | :---------------------------------------------: |